Clemapfel/rat_game_website/content/post/boundary_tracing_algorithm.md

 Boundary tracing it such an elemental task in image processing because boundaries are one of the best features to classify and many other features descriptors work as a function of boundary.
 Crisp for example uses the fourier transform of a boundary converted onto the complex plane (such that each vertices x position is the real, y position the complex part respectively) for boundary simplification and when I went to consult the literature I was frustrated that many of the common algorithms don't fullfill the following two demands I somewhat arbitrarily set myself:

-+ i) **the algorithm should work on all closed regions, no exceptions** Common assumptions algorithms make are "let the region be simply connected" or "let the region boundary be non-overlapping".
-I want crisps algorithm to be able to handle all of these with not further user action, indeed the only assertion ``crisp`` makes is that the region is *closed* which for image-processing purposes is an assumption that's made for all common segmentation algorithms anyway
++ **i) the algorithm should work on all closed regions, no exceptions** Common assumptions algorithms make are "let the region be simply connected" or "let the region boundary be non-overlapping".
+I want crisps algorithm to be able to handle all of these with not further user interaction, indeed the only assertion ``crisp`` makes is that the region is closed and connected which for image-processing purposes is an assumption that's made for all common segmentation algorithms anyway.
+If the region is not connected you can simply decompose them into connected segments, then the boundary of the original non-connected region is the union of the boundary of all segments

-+ ii) **the resulting boundary should have the minimum number of points necessary to represent the region with no loss of detail**
++ **ii) the resulting boundary should have the minimum number of points necessary to represent the region with no loss of detail**
   To build a library of boundaries you need to transform them and that transformation should be as computationally as possible and ``crisp`` achieves this by returning the boundary polygon, a set of ordeted vertices that when connected are *identical* to the set of boundary points.

-+ iii) **the resulting order of boundary points should be circular, consistent and predictable** it is not difficult to isolate the set of boundary points from a region, however we want those points to have a strong order that makes sense to both humans and computers. ``crisp`` wants the vertex to orderd in the counter-clockwise with the position x-axis advancing to the east and the positive y-axis advancing south in 2d space.
++ **iii) the resulting order of boundary points should be circular, consistent and predictable** it is not difficult to isolate the set of boundary points from a region, however we want those points to have a strong order that makes sense to both humans and computers. ``crisp`` wants the vertex to orderd in the counter-clockwise with the position x-axis advancing to the east and the positive y-axis advancing south in 2d space.
 This order being consistent means for two sets such that the intersection of the two is empty, the algorithm should return two boundary point sequences that are identical.
 Circularity means that if we index the points with i = 0 ...
 N then point p_0 needs to be connected to p_1 and p_N, more on this constraint below

 These three conditions need to be fullfilled at the same time of course.
 I've used quite a few terms without properly defining them so far so let's get that out of the way